 As a junior, I had a few different coaches at my club, but the one I spent the majority of my time with was Wang Wen.
 Like many of my peers that played with me during my junior years.

 Wang is like a second father to me.
-We spent a lot of time traveling to tournaments across the country, talking about badminton, and about life.
+We spent a lot of time traveling to tournaments across the country, talking about badminton, and life.

 It’s fair to say that he was one of the biggest influences in my life.
 So much of my badminton game has come from his teachings.